ckeller1914/WiresharkPackageCapture/README.md

 	1b) Wireshark should not be run as superuser for security reasons.

-	1c) Add the current user to the Wireshark group for packet capture capabilities: *sudo usermod -aG wireshark $USER*.
+	1c) Add the current user to the Wireshark group for packet capture capabilities:

+ 		-sudo usermod -aG wireshark $USER

 ![SudoMod](https://github.com/ckeller1914/WiresharkPackageCapture/assets/116524804/36cd462c-c71f-4908-92ce-8be1fc787fe7)